sree-govinth/Git-commands-practice/README.md

 # Git-commands-practice
-Repository used for practice of git commands.
+Practise git commands using this repo!

 ### Nice commands to learn:
 1. git init - Initialises git